hotio/cloudflareddns/README.md

 ## Sending notifications using Apprise

 You can send notifications when a DNS record gets updated with a new IP using [Apprise](https://github.com/caronc/apprise/blob/master/README.md).
-You can use the environment variable `APPRISE` for that, see below for some examples.
+Use the environment variable `APPRISE` to configure notifications, see below for some examples.

 ```shell
 -e APPRISE="pover://user@token"